Algae can sometimes be a major problem in hydroponic systems. Algae can be green, reddish-brown, or black.

 Algae on plant roots which eventually suffocates them make them more prone to attack by other opportunist pathogens.

 Fungus Gnats are attracted to algae-like flies to dung – their larvae tunnel through the roots into stems and can wreak havoc with the health and vitality of hydroponic gardens.

-Decomposing algae can also produce toxins , detrimental to the plants health - but beneficial to the continuation of algae and fungi.
+Decomposing algae can also produce toxins detrimental to the plant’s health and well being – but beneficial to the continuation of algae and fungi.

 The toxins produced by algae also serve as a food source for other harmful plant fungi, causing spikes in their population within the system.

-Commercial algicide products are of limited value, they do help to control blooms, however, when misused or over used they will also damage young or delicate root systems.
-In addition, once you add most algicidal products, the algae will regrow after the product is depleted within the system, requiring more of the algicide -a viscous cycle.
+Commercial algicide products are of limited value, they do help to control blooms, however, when misused or overused they will also damage young or delicate root systems.
+In addition, once you add most algicidal products, the algae will regrow after the product is depleted within the system, requiring more of the algicide -a vicious cycle.

-Use of grapefruit seed extract in estuaries, ponds and municipal water supplies has been proven to work, and it is only recently being introduced into the hydroponics realm.
+The use of grapefruit seed extract in estuaries, ponds, and municipal water supplies has been proven to work, and it is only recently being introduced into the hydroponics realm.
 GSE has beneficial anti-bacterial, anti-parasitical, and anti-fungal properties without any documented side effects.
-It's use has been labelled "Citricidal Water Purification” and has been proven effective in purifying water for many travelers.
+Its use has been labeled “Citricidal Water Purification” and has been proven effective in purifying water for many travelers.

 At low concentrations, grapefruit seed extract is effective for hydroponic and aquaponic systems while offering very low toxicity to plants, in aquaponics, and fish tanks to fish.

 Citricidal is concentrated grapefruit seed extract in a liquid form that kills most viruses, bacteria, yeast, and fungi.